 What is there not to love when two of your favorite things, wine and cheese, are combined into one delicious bite?
-Drunken Goat cheese (Murcia Al Vino) is a crowd-friendly, always popular, goat cheese from Spain.
+Drunken Goat cheese (Murcia Al Vino) is a crowd-friendly, always popular, goat cheese from Spain, where you might see it called queso de cabra al vino.
 The purple rind comes from bathing in red wine, which also gives the cheese a slightly fruity flavor.
 The flavor is also sharp and tangy, but in a very mellow, "I want everyone to like me" sort of way.

-Drunken Goat is made from the pasteurized milk of local Murciana goats in the town of Jumilla in Murcia, Spain.
-Drunken Goat wheels are soaked for two to three days in "doble pasta," or "double paste" wine, thus the "vino" portion of its name.
-Doble Pasta wine is a richer, more heavy wine, due in part to the fact that it's made by fermenting the wine twice.
-The cheese is then aged for two and a half months and retains a really pleasant semi-soft texture, and a lingering creaminess.
+Drunken Goat is made from the pasteurized milk of local Murciana goats in the town of Jumilla in Murcia, a region in southeastern Spain.
+Drunken Goat wheels are soaked for two to three days in red Doble Pasta (double paste) wine.
+This is a rich wine made from the Monastrell grape that is fermented twice.
+After soaking, it is aged for two and a half months.
+This results in a semi-soft, creamy texture.

 Should you eat the rind on Drunken Goat?
 Whether or not you eat any cheese rind is up to you, but the rind on Drunken Goat is edible and usually has a very mild flavor and soft, thin texture.

 Fruity, red wines (especially those from Spain) pair well with Drunken Goat.
 But many people also find it enjoyable to have with cocktails.

 Drunken Goat cheese melts well and can also be used in recipes.
 Add it to hot or cold sandwiches, pizza, or salad.
 It makes a great addition to a salad of sliced heirloom tomatoes and greens.

 Goat cheese can be a love it or hate it thing.
 Some find the tangy, acidic flavor of goat cheese to be unappealing.
 Others love it.
 But all goat cheese is not the same.